 In a small saucepan, heat your sugar.
 Give it a bit of a stir, scraping the bottom as it starts to melt.
 You will get lumps and may even get some crystals, this is ok!
 Turn the heat down lower and slowly let the sugar melt into a syrup.
 It will start to turn a golden colour.
 If it is getting too dark before the sugar has melted, then your heat is too high – turn it down and wait.

 Once you have your sugar syrup, add in dairy-free spread and whisk through so it melts.
-Add in coconut cream and whisk to combine.
+Add in coconut milk and whisk to combine.
 Let the caramel come to the boil and then let simmer for 5-10 minutes until the mixture becomes an amber colour and it has thickened.
 You can just let it go here, you don’t need to be stirring.
 The mixture will continue to thicken as it cools.

 I like to let it cool on the stove top for a bit first before transferring the still warm caramel it into a jar a placing in the fridge to cool completely.